Frog legs

-The legs of edible frogs are also consumed in other parts of the world, including Vietnam, Southern China, Cambodia, Thailand, Indonesia, Korea, Northern Italy, the Alentejo region of Portugal, Spain, Albania, Slovenia, Romania, Bulgaria, Northwestern Greece, South Africa and the Southern regions of the United States.
+In French cuisine, they are considered a national delicacy.
+Other parts of the world that eat frog legs include Singapore, Southern China, Cambodia, Vietnam, Thailand, Indonesia, Northeast India, Korea, Northern Italy, the Alentejo region of Portugal, Spain, Albania, Slovenia, Romania, Bulgaria, Northwestern Greece, Odesa Oblast of Ukraine, South Africa, and the Southern regions of the United States.

-As of 2014, the world's largest exporter of edible frogs is Indonesia, second is China, third is Turkey.
-In Turkey, Brazil, Mexico and the Caribbean, many frogs are still caught wild.
-Balıkesir, Adana, Edirne and Hatay are the popular Turkish cities for edible wild frogs.
+As of 2014, the world's largest exporter of edible frogs is Indonesia, followed by China.
+In Brazil, Mexico, and the Caribbean, many frogs are still caught wild.
+Edible frogs are raised commercially in certain countries, including Vietnam.
+Ethical concerns have been raised about the trade due to minimal transparency or regulation over supply chains, disruption of ecosystems, and inhumane treatment during slaughter.